vl0000/gomessenger/doc/MessengerApp.md

 # GoMessenger
-*last updated:* 2025/08/19
+*last updated:* 2025/08/28

 ## Overview
 This small messaging app is intended to showcase my ability to use Golang to deliver software all by myself.

 ## Goals and Non-Goals
 ### Goals
-* Creating a fullstack app with both a mobile and web client
+* Creating a messaging app that can deliver messages between two users.
-* Messages should be delivered regardless of whether the receipient is online or not.
-* one-on-one chats should be completely encrypted
-* Eventually, support group chats with E2E encryption

 ### Non goals
 * Supporting video or voice calls